chicks-net/lego-business-card-holder/README.md

 but they made it look nice.
 Still, I can't imagine why LEGO made the back of this *straight*.
 Clearly it should be sloped like every other business card holder made.

-I'm sorry I don't include a minifig with this.
+I'm sorry I don't include a minifig with my version.
+I'm open to suggestions.

 ## Parts Needed